h2nguyen/EDIParse/README.md

 The project also includes additional utilities:

-- **PDF to Markdown Conversion**: The project includes functionality to convert PDF documents to Markdown format using the docling library.
-See the [PDF to Markdown Examples](tests/examples/README.md) for usage instructions and examples.
 - [API Generation Documentation](docs/generate-openapi-endpoints.md): Explains how to generate the API endpoints from the OpenAPI specification.

 ## License